stochnet/stochnet.github.io/d2r/nova-sorceress.md

 <link rel="stylesheet" href="../style.css">

+**Back to the [main page](../index.html) or [D2R build list](./build-list.html)**

 # Nova Sorceress build

 Nova Sorceress used to be a classic build before the Nova's damage was reduced.
 Now this build returns in D2R due to its regained high damage.

 ## Character stats

-- Strength: Likely no point needed when equipped with high-stat Torch and Annihilus
+- Strength: Likely no point needed when equipped with high-stat Torch and Annihilus.
-- Dexterity: None
+- Dexterity: None.
-- Vitality: Distribute stat points to Vitality and Energy such that life is slightly higher than mana
+- Vitality: Distribute stat points to Vitality and Energy such that life is slightly higher than mana.
-- Energy: See Vitality
+- Energy: See Vitality.

 ## Skills

 Add 20 points to each of the following skills:
-- [Static Field](https://diablo.fandom.com/wiki/Static_Field) (main attack skill as it has very large range; also increase the damage of Nova)
+- [Static Field](https://diablo.fandom.com/wiki/Static_Field) (main attack skill as it has very large effect range; also increase the damage of Nova)
 - [Nova](https://diablo.fandom.com/wiki/Nova_(Diablo_II)) (main attack skill)
-- [Lightning Mastery](https://diablo.fandom.com/wiki/Lightning_Mastery) (synergy skill to increase the damage of Nova)
+- [Lightning Mastery](https://diablo.fandom.com/wiki/Lightning_Mastery) (increase the damage of lightning skills)
-- [Telekinesis](https://diablo.fandom.com/wiki/Telekinesis_(Diablo_II)) (reduce consumption of mana with energy shield on)
+- [Telekinesis](https://diablo.fandom.com/wiki/Telekinesis_(Diablo_II)) (reduce consumption of mana from attacks with Energy Shield on)

 Add 1 point to each of the following skills:
 - [Energy Shield](https://diablo.fandom.com/wiki/Energy_Shield)